pzmosquito/awslambda-psycopg2/README.md

 ### How to use

-Copy the `psycopg2` directory into your AWS Lambda zip package.
+Copy the `psycopg2` folder in the `build` folder into your AWS Lambda zip package.

 ### How to compile with different versions of libraries